refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 />
 ```

 The `resourceNameOrRouteName` prop has been deprecated in favor of the `resource` prop.
-You can pass the resource name or identifier to it instead. `route` is also accepted for legacy router users.
+You can pass the resource name or identifier to it instead.
+The `route` prop is also accepted for legacy router users.

 ```diff
 <CreateButton